-About the National Flag
+About the national flag

-Japan has a long history of exchanges with Cambodia, which could be seen in Japantowns that had existed in the area in the era of vermillion-seal (late 16th century to early 17th century).
-To this day, Japan maintains close relationship with Cambodia and conducts numerous projects supporting local initiatives, one of which is the restoration of these historic monuments epitomizing the glory of old Khmer Empire.
+Japan has a long history of exchanges with Cambodia, which could be seen in Japan-towns that had existed in the area in the era of vermillion-seal (late 16th century to early 17th century).
+To this day, Japan maintains close relationship with Cambodia and conducts numerous projects supporting local initiatives at both government and private sector levels, one of which is the restoration of these historic monuments epitomizing the glory of old Khmer Empire.

-|Population||About 14,290,000 (2011, estimates)|
+|Population||About 15,543,000 (2015, estimates)|

 |Political System||Constitutional Monarchy|